Plastic extrusion: Screw design

 Each zone is equipped with one or more thermocouples or RTDs in the barrel wall for temperature control.
 The "temperature profile" i.e., the temperature of each zone is very important to the quality and characteristics of the final extrudate.

 Typical extrusion materials

-Typical plastic materials that are used in extrusion include but are not limited to: polyethylene (PE), polypropylene, acetal, acrylic, nylon (polyamides), polystyrene, polyvinyl chloride (PVC), acrylonitrile butadiene styrene (ABS) and polycarbonate.
+Typical plastic materials that are used in extrusion include but are not limited to: polyethylene (PE), polypropylene, polyacetal, acrylic, nylon (polyamides), polystyrene, polyvinyl chloride (PVC), acrylonitrile butadiene styrene (ABS) and polycarbonate.

 Die types

 There are a variety of dies used in plastics extrusion.
 While there can be significant differences between die types and complexity, all dies allow for the continuous extrusion of polymer melt, as opposed to non-continuous processing such as injection molding.

 Blown film extrusion

 The manufacture of plastic film for products such as food packages, shopping bags, and continuous sheeting is achieved using a blown film line.

 This process is the same as a regular extrusion process up until the die.
 There are three main types of dies used in this process: annular (or crosshead), spider, and spiral.
 Annular dies are the simplest, and rely on the polymer melt channeling around the entire cross section of the die before exiting the die; this can result in uneven flow.
 Spider dies consist of a central mandrel attached to the outer die ring via a number of "legs"; while flow is more symmetrical than in annular dies, a number of weld lines are produced which weaken the film.
 Spiral dies remove the issue of weld lines and asymmetrical flow, but are by far the most complex.

 The melt is cooled somewhat before leaving the die to yield a weak semi-solid tube.
 This tube's diameter is rapidly expanded via air pressure, and the tube is drawn upwards with rollers, stretching the plastic in both the transverse and draw directions.
 The drawing and blowing cause the film to be thinner than the extruded tube, and also preferentially aligns the polymer molecular chains in the direction that sees the most plastic strain.
 If the film is drawn more than it is blown (the final tube diameter is close to the extruded diameter) the polymer molecules will be highly aligned with the draw direction, making a film that is strong in that direction, but weak in the transverse direction.
 A film that has significantly larger diameter than the extruded diameter will have more strength in the transverse direction, but less in the draw direction.

 In the case of polyethylene and other semi-crystalline polymers, as the film cools it crystallizes at what is known as the frost line.
 As the film continues to cool, it is drawn through several sets of nip rollers to flatten it into lay-flat tubing, which can then be spooled or slit into two or more rolls of sheeting.